axiell/imu-api-dotnet/README.md

 # 6) Updating an EMu Module

-The `IMuModule` class provides methods for inserting new records and for updating or removing existing records in any EMu module.
+The `Module` class provides methods for inserting new records and for updating or removing existing records in any EMu module.

 > **NOTE:**
 >